-- 1. Reserve cut-off grades are 152 g/t silver equivalent for Area II and 218 g/t silver equivalent for Area I and IV. - 2.
-Recoveries are 86.98% silver and 86.74% gold - 3.
-Mining recoveries of 90% were applied for mineral reserve estimate calculations. - 4.
-Minimum mining widths are 0.8 meters - 5.
-Dilution factor is 34.89%, The dilution factors are calculated based on estimates of internal dilution of cameras and external factors dilution of 15% for cut and fill and 56% for long hole - 6.
-Silver equivalents are based on a 75:1 silver:gold ratio - 7.
+- 1. El Cubo Mineral Resource and Mineral Reserve cut-off grades are based on a 196 g/t silver equivalent for Area II (that comprises Dolores Mine) of El Cubo and 217 g/t silver equivalent for Areas I&IV (that comprise Santa Cecilia and San Nicolas Mines) of El Cubo - 2.
+El Cubo Metallurgical Recoveries are 87.0% silver and 86.7% gold - 3.
+Mining recoveries of 88% were applied for mineral reserve estimate calculations - 4.
+Minimum mining widths are 0.8 meters for mineral reserve estimate calculations - 5.
+Dilution factor for long hole method is 53%, The dilution factor is calculated based on estimates of internal dilution of cameras and external empirical factors dilution. - 6.
 Price assumptions are \$17.26 per ounce for silver and \$1,232 per ounce for gold